-You can find legal materials at local law and public libraries .
-Also, the United States Court of Appeals for the Eighth Circuit maintains a law library in this build ing on the twenty second floor.
+You can find legal materials at local law and public libraries.
+Also, the United States Court of Appeals for the Eighth Circuit maintains a law library in the Eagleton Courthouse on the twenty-second floor.
 This library is open to the public.
-Please check w ith the library for its policies regarding public use.
-You can also find links to the Federal Rules of Civil Procedure, Federal Rul es of Appellate Procedure, and Federal Rules of Evidence on this Court’s website.
+Please check with the library for its policies regarding public use.
+You can also find links to the Federal Rules of Civil Procedure, Federal Rules of Appellate Procedure, and Federal Rules of Evidence on this Court’s website.

-The Thomas F. Eagleton Courthouse is located at 111 South Tenth Street.
+The Thomas F. Eagleton Courthouse is located at 111 South Tenth Street in St. Louis.
 The Courthouse is easily accessible from Highways 40, 44, 55 and 70.

-Public transportation is also available: Bi-State buses have stops near the courthouse, and the MetroLink stop at the Busch Stadium station puts you at 8th Street, between Spruce and Clark Streets.
-For information and schedules, please call Bi-State at (314) 231-2345.
-The Court reimburses for mileage from your home to the Courthouse by shortest practical route, regardless of your mode of transportation (See the section "Will I Be Paid For Serving?" for reimbursement amounts).
-Distance from your home to this court is not a valid excuse for not serving as a juror.
-If you are prevented by a health problem from driving to court, you will need to send a doctor's statement regarding your inability to serve.
-You will report for jury duty to Jury Assembly Room 1.300 which is located on the first floor, unless otherwise specified.
+Public transportation is also available: Bi-State MetroBus has stops near the Courthouse, and the MetroLink Busch Stadium stop leaves you at 8th Street, between Spruce and Clark Streets.
+The Court reimburses for mileage from you home to the Courthouse by the shortest practical route, regardless of your means of transportation.
+Distance from your home to Court is not a valid excuse for not serving as a juror.
+If you are prevented from driving to Court due to a health condition, you will need to send a note from your doctor regarding your inability to serve.
+You will report to Jury Assembly Room 1.300 which is located on the first floor, unless otherwise directed.

 The Court is located in the Federal Building (Post Office) at 801 Broadway in Hannibal (8th Street and Broadway).
-You will report to Room 346, unless otherwise specified.
+You will report to Room 346, unless otherwise directed.